nullmastermind/prompts/plan.md

     - Research performance optimization techniques and reliability patterns
     - Investigate potential implementation pitfalls and mitigation strategies
     - **Validate simple implementation approaches**: Confirm that straightforward implementations are secure and appropriate
-  - **CRITICAL TASK MANAGEMENT PROTOCOL**: Use provided task management tools following these mandatory guidelines:
+  - **TASK MANAGEMENT PROTOCOL**: Use provided task management tools following these mandatory guidelines:
     - **ROOT TASK CREATION**: Always create a clear root task first using add_tasks to establish the main project objective
     - **HIERARCHICAL TASK STRUCTURE**: Create all tasks with proper parent-child relationships using parent_task_id to maintain clear task hierarchy
-    - **SEQUENTIAL TASK ADDITION**: Use add_tasks to create all tasks with proper relationships before attempting any reorganization
+    - **SEQUENTIAL TASK ADDITION**: Use add_tasks to create all tasks with proper relationships
     - **STATE MANAGEMENT**: Ensure all tasks use "NOT_STARTED" as the default state, NEVER update the first task to IN_PROGRESS
-    - **REORGANIZATION VALIDATION**: Before using reorganize_tasklist, verify that the task structure has a clear root task and logical parent-child relationships
-    - **ERROR RECOVERY**: If reorganize_tasklist fails with "No root task found", immediately create a root task using add_tasks before attempting reorganization again
   - Break down design specifications into discrete, trackable tasks with clear descriptions and outcomes, emphasizing simple approaches
   - Define comprehensive but simple testing strategy: unit tests, integration tests, E2E tests, security tests with coverage targets
   - Estimate effort for each task and identify potential security and reliability risks